Remodor/TLD_FireImprovements/README.md

 ## Description

 This game is a lot about managing resources.
 However, handling these resources is sometimes unnecessary hard or doesn't let you decide what to use at all.
 E.g. when you ignite a torch the game always uses the best matches which are better used for lighting fires.
 It always shows the best torch in radial menu although I want to use up the worst torch first or use the worst torch to throw at a stalking wolf, not the best.
 When starting a fire, why are the items sorted in such an odd way.
 Why can it not remember my last selection or automatically use burning torches as fire starter?
 This mod is a configurable _quality of live_ mod all around fire that lets you add several features to improve your day.
-Including, remember last used fire item, better item sorting for fire starting, better torch/ flare support for fire starting and better torch usability outside of fire starting.
+Including, remember last used fire item, better item sorting for fire starting, better torch/ flare support for fire starting, better torch usability outside of fire starting, configurable no-tinder penalty and no magic fire duration boost.

 ## Settings